Conisbrough Court Rolls

 Families can be traced through the Rolls and other supporting documents (such as the 1379 Poll Tax) with some fascinating local surnames brought to light – such as the Costnoght family – or some evidence of Scandinavian naming practices with Elizabeth Bendoghter.

-Only 166 Court Rolls, 8 Suit Rolls and 4 other documents survive and currently only a small number are transcribed and available online.
+166 court rolls and registers, eight suit rolls, a rental and four bundles of other documents survive and currently only a small number are transcribed and available online.
 This project aims to build upon the good work of the Lives and Livelihoods in Conisbrough Manor Project to make more Rolls available online, some transcribed and some available for ‘crowd transcription’.

 The project will also feature events, talks and living history events – and even training for those who want to try their hand at transcribing one of the Rolls.
 The project is also supported by the University of Sheffield, the Conisbrough and Denaby Main Heritage Group and English Heritage, with additional funding secured from the Friends of the National Libraries and the Friends of Doncaster Museums.

 Until now, this remarkable resource has been given only a fraction of the attention it deserves.
 Ownership gives Heritage Doncaster the opportunity to remedy this.
 The funding secured was not merely to permit purchase of the rolls, it was to give us the means to put them to use for the benefit of the whole borough.
 A programme of conservation, digitization, and interpretation is underway, allowing the rolls to be used in various ways in support of the work of Doncaster Council’s Heritage Services, and with particular emphasis on education and community engagement

 The Conisbrough Court Roll project was launched at the Explore Your Archives event at Conisbrough Library in November 2017 and over the last two years has seen